 While Delta College is a valuable part of our community, most of the classroom buildings were built decades ago and need urgent repairs and essential safety, and technology improvements.
 Additional funding is needed to allow Delta College to help maintain and upgrade the classrooms, labs, and vocational equipment, technology and facilities for training the first responders, nurses, nursing assistants, EMTs, and other professionals who protect and serve our community every day.

-If approved by local voters, funding from Measure K could be used to:
+Funding from Measure K could be used to:

 - Fix old plumbing and continue to provide clean drinking water